nyu-oop-sp18/class07/README.md

 }
 ```

+If a client calls `parse` on a parser and the parser returns as
-Upon calling `parse` the client is free to either
+`Failure` to indicate a parse error, the client is free to either

+1. try to recover from the error immediately (e.g. by providing a
+   default value of type `A` for a failed parse),

-1. throw the exception as a side-effect when calling `get` on the
+1. throw the exception stored in the `Failure` immediately to escalate
-result of a failed `parse`, or
+   the error, or

-1. delay the handling of the parse error and continue working with the
+1. delay the handling of the exception and continue working with the
 `Try[A]` in a side-effect free fashion (using `for` expressions as in
 our discussion above).